Silumba Showing off Maize Crop

 In cooperation with Zimbabwean based "Foundations for Farming" (previously "Farming God's Way") (www.foundationsforfarming.org), two of the LMC-Africa leadership have been certified as

-trainers and are developing model training farms.
-Beginning in 2021, rural subsistence farmers from the neighboring villages will spend time with them learning the "Foundations for Farming" land preparation, planting, fertilization, irrigation, pest-control, harvesting & marketing techniques.
+trainers and have developed model training farms.
+Beginning in 2022, rural subsistence farmers from the neighboring villages will spend time with them learning the "Foundations for Farming" land preparation, planting, fertilization, irrigation, pest-control, harvesting & marketing techniques.

 Nakawa Model Farm:

 LMC-Africa RCP Training School graduate, Silumba Kalaluka has established a model training farm on his small holding east of the Kazungula base camp on the road to Livingstone.

 LMC-Africa "Live School" graduate, Felix Sibunde has established a model training farm on his

 small holding west of the Kazungula base camp.

 FLYING COLOURS PRIMARY SCHOOL: LMC-Africa "Live School" graduate Pastor Harrison Sialumwemwe and his twin brother Gladson founded the "Flying Colours" school in recognition of the large number of young children in the streets of Kazungula who were not going to school - these kids are generally orphans, children of teenage single moms or come from impoverished homes.
 The school has expanded rapidly over the last four years and now serves over (175) disadvantaged kids from Kindergarten to 4th grade, who meet in (4) classrooms and in the church building.

 Recently, the "Flying Colors" school has been granted a plot of land by the local council, near the existing church property (where the current school is located).
 In cooperation with LMC-Africa and "The Gathering of Jupiter" (who help fund the operations of the school), (2) new classrooms and an office, are to be built on the new property in 2022.